pureooze/pureooze.github.io/src/blog/posts/2025-10-07-aria-vs-title.md

 <!-- excerpt -->

-## What Is title?
+## Whats In A Name?
+To understand when `aria-label` is appropriate to use, it's important to understand how browsers provide accessible names.

+### Is A Title A Name?
-The `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information [^advisory-information] related to its target element.
+No, the `title` [attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/title) contains text to provide advisory information [^advisory-information] related to its target element.
 This information is often presented to users through a tooltip.
 Note that `title` is a [global attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes) so it is avaliable on all HTML elements.

-## Accessible Names?
-To understand when `aria-label` is appropriate to use, it's important to understand how browsers provide accessible names.

 ### Default Accessible Names
 Some elements provide a [default accessible name](https://developer.mozilla.org/en-US/docs/Glossary/Accessible_name) that can be used by screen readers to provide a label for a given element.
 For example in a button the value between the open and close tags is the default accessible name.